PranavNagrecha/Salesforce-RAG/rag/patterns/cross-cutting-patterns.md

 ### Where This Pattern Appears

 - **Development**: See `rag/development/error-handling-and-logging.md` for complete logging framework
+- **Concurrency**: See `rag/development/locking-and-concurrency-strategies.md` for row locking error handling and retry patterns
 - **Integration Patterns**: See `rag/integrations/integration-platform-patterns.md` for integration error handling
 - **Troubleshooting**: See `rag/troubleshooting/integration-debugging.md` for error investigation patterns